camxus/ABLETON-FAN-CONTROL/README.md

 # Usage

-To make use of this application find the folder called ABLETON-FILE-CONTROL and run "init.command"
+To make use of this application find the folder named ABLETON-FILE-CONTROL and run "init.command"